RayeRen/acad-homepage.github.io/_pages/about.md

 - *2024.04*	 “Meta imaging and Digital adaptive optics”, Tsinghua University, Department of astronomy, Advanced Observational Astrophysics, Invited lecture.
 - *2023.03*	 “An integrated imaging sensor for aberration-corrected 3D photography”, Graduate Forum of the Chinese Optical Society, Tsinghua University, Oral presentation.
 - *2022.11*	 “An integrated imaging sensor for aberration-corrected 3D photography”, National Astronomical Observatories (NAOC), Chinese Academy of Sciences, Invited talk.

+# 👨‍🏫 Teaching
+- Courses I teach at the College of AI will be listed here.

+# 🙋 Prospective Students
+I am looking for self-motivated students to join me at the **College of AI, Tsinghua University**, to work on physics-informed AI, computational imaging, and AI for astronomy.

+- **Ph.D. students** — through Tsinghua's regular and direct-entry admission programs.
+- **Master's students** — both research and professional tracks.
+- **Undergraduates & visiting interns** — research projects, SRT, and thesis supervision.

+Backgrounds in optics, computer vision, deep learning, astronomy, or signal processing are all welcome.
+If you are interested, please email me at <gyd@tsinghua.edu.cn> with the subject line *[Prospective Student] Your Name*, attaching your CV and transcript.

 # 📝 Other Publications
 - ***[Cell 2024]*** [Long-term mesoscale imaging of 3D intercellular dynamics across a mammalian organ](https://www.cell.com/cell/fulltext/S0092-8674(24)00917-6)